Share this Article

 When Are High GI Foods Useful?

-There are times when low GI foods are actually counterproductive, and high GI foods may be more appropriate:
+There are times when (slowly-digesting) low GI foods are actually counterproductive, and (quickly-digesting) high GI foods may be more appropriate:

 Tips from the Trenches

 I generally send low carb or low GI snacks for my son’s school snack.
-However, for days when he comes into snack-time below target, we keep a supply of high GI crackers on hand at school so he can eat these before or instead of his regular snack.
+However, for days when he comes into snack-time below target, we keep a supply of high GI crackers on hand at school so he can eat these before or instead of the snack that I have sent for that day. ~Michelle

 Tips from the Trenches